wowser20/Cache-Replacement-Policy-LRU-Least-Recently-used-/README.md

 HOW TO USE THE PROGRAM
 1. Download LeastRecentlyUsed.jar(make sure you have Java JDK version 11 installed already to run the program.)
 2. Run "LeastRecentlyUsed.jar"
-3. Type the number of frames(should be separated with spaces)
+3. Type the number of frames
+4. Type the block request (should be separated with spaces)
-4. Click Find.
+5. Click Find.